Floating-Base Deep Lagrangian Networks: Experiments

 \subsection{Simulated Robots}

-For an initial evaluation, with robots mainly governed by rigid-body dynamics without actuator dynamics, we collect data at 100~Hz for Go2 and Talos in MuJoCo XLA~\cite{todorov2012mujoco}.
-For Talos, we consider only the first four arm joints, assuming the remaining joints as fixed.
-To ensure sufficient system excitation and data diversity, we command uniformly sampled desired velocities and base heights to be tracked by the model predictive controller proposed in~\cite{2025primaldualilqrgpuacceleratedlearning} for both robots.
+For an initial evaluation on robots mainly governed by rigid-body dynamics, we collect data at 100~Hz for Go2 and Talos in MJX.
+For Talos, we consider only the first four arm joints, while the remaining joints are kept fixed.
+To ensure sufficient excitation and data diversity, we uniformly sample desired velocities and base heights and track them with the model predictive controller~\cite{2025primaldualilqrgpuacceleratedlearning} on both robots.
 For Talos’ arms, we provide sine-wave reference trajectories with uniformly sampled amplitudes and frequencies.
 Each dataset yields a total of 50k samples.
 As the ground-truth model is available, we compute $\genTau$ using \eqref{eq:eom_rigid_body}.
-Table~\ref{tab:sim_results} presents the normalized mean squared error (NMSE) of the estimated torques computed with $\NNNorm$ for all methods.
-To compare performance across robots, we define the relative NMSE as $\relMetric_i = (\text{NMSE}_i - \text{NMSE}_{\min})/\text{NMSE}_{\max}$ for every method in the test set (also shown in Tab.~\ref{tab:sim_results}).
+Table~\ref{tab:sim_results} reports the mean and standard deviation over seeds of the torque mean squared error, normalized by $\NNNorm$, for all methods, denoted as NMSE.
+To compare performance across robots, we define the relative NMSE as $\relMetric_i = (\text{NMSE}_i - \text{NMSE}_{\min})/\text{NMSE}_{\max}$ for each method on the test set, also shown in Tab.~\ref{tab:sim_results}.

-For Go2, the physically consistent DNEAs achieved the best performance, since the estimated parameters capture the full dynamics.
-Among the grey-box methods, FeLaN-BS showed similar performance, while the remaining grey-box methods were satisfactory.
-For Talos, FeLaN-BS and FeLaN achieved errors close to DNEAs, even outperforming DNEA Cov and DNEA Log.
-Although the amplitude errors remain small, the slightly worse performance of DNEA on Talos may be due to contacts adding larger spikes in the data when compared to Go2, which make the learning more challenging.
-For both robots, the FFNN performed worst.
-Nevertheless, FeLaN-BS achieved the best $\relMetric$.
+For Go2, the fully physically consistent DNEAs achieve the best performance, as their consistent parametrization fully captures the system's dynamics.
+All grey-box methods perform well, with FeLaN and FeLaN-BS outperforming DNEA NS, demonstrating the importance of physical consistency.
+For Talos, FeLaN performed best, followed by FeLaN-BS.
+Although the amplitude errors remain small, the slightly worse performance of DNEA on Talos may be due to contact changes, adding larger spikes in the data when compared to Go2, making the estimation more challenging.
+DeLaN still performed similarly compared to the other methods, while DeLaN-PP demonstrated sensitivity to different initialization.
+For both robots, the MLP performed the worst.
+Accordingly, FeLaN demonstrated the most consistent results, with the lowest $\relMetric$, followed by FeLaN-BS.

-Figure~\ref{fig:sim_torque_plots} shows each component in \eqref{eq:eom_rigid_body} of the linear force $z$ and two Talos joint torques.
-All grey-box methods approximate the total torque well (see Fig.~\ref{subfig:total_torque_sim}), but only FeLaN preserves a stationary gravity component for $z$ due to proper mass parametrization.
+Figure~\ref{fig:sim_torque_plots} shows the components in \eqref{eq:eom_rigid_body} for the force $z$ and one torque joint of Talos.
+All grey-box methods approximate the total value well, see Fig.~\ref{subfig:total_torque_sim}.
+FeLaN better predicts the individual terms, in particular the stationary gravity component of $z$ in Fig.~\ref{subfig:grav_torque_sim}, due to its proper mass parametrization.